Teachers, upload your school champion(s)' 2 recitation videos by Thursday, March 4.Submit to the Online Qualifiers

 Anthony Lacroix was born in 1991 and grew up in a small village called Saint-Claude.
 He completed a master’s degree in literature at the University of Quebec in Rimouski, under the codirection of Camille Deslauriers and Nathalie Watteyne (University of Sherbrooke).
 His focus was on the representation of places and particularly “places of refuge” (lieux-refuges) in the work of Patrice Desbiens.
 He published a book (Carcasse d’Occident : haïkus & autres non-poèmes, 2014), two fanzines (Les fonctionnelles, 2014; Derrière les portes closes, 2015), as well as scholarly articles and creative texts in magazines or collective works.
 He is currently pursuing a PhD on the influence of the web and social networks in the space of fiction.

 Born in Kitchener, ON, but raised in Heart’s Desire, Trinity Bay, NL, James Langer is the author of Gun Dogs (Anansi), which won The Gerald Lampert Memorial Award.
 In 2013, he co-edited The Breakwater Book of Contemporary Newfoundland Poetry.
 He has written both formal and free verse and hybrids of the two.
 His primary influences have been Seamus Heaney and Les Murray though he cites many authors as influences: Robert Frost, Elizabeth Bishop, Derek Walcott, Carol Ann Duffy, and Alice Oswald, among others.
 He earned his master’s degree in English from the University of New Brunswick in 2006 and has taught creative writing at Memorial University of Newfoundland.
-He is the editor at Breakwater Books and lives in St. John’s.
+He lives in St. John’s.

 Born in Lebanon in 1961, Nadine Ltaif spent her first thirteen years in her native country before she immigrated to Montreal in 1979.
 After her first collection of poems, Les métamorphoses d’Ishtar (1987), she became known for writing the experience of migration and exile, drawing on mythologies from the Middle East, and measuring her narrative against the realities of her new country and host city.
 Inspired as much by Japanese poetry as by the great Lebanese poet Adonis, Nadine Ltaif's work is also rooted in feminism.
 Her collection Entre les fleuves was shortlisted for the Nelligan Prize, the most important poetry prize for emerging poets in Quebec.
 Her work has been translated into many languages, and Ltaif has herself worked on literary translations.
 She studied literature at the University of Montréal and works for a film production company.
 She is the co-founder and co-editor of the digital magazine Mïtra.
 Her latest book, Rien de mon errance, was published in 2019.